Working on salish : NEMO v3.6

 when your runs on salish finish, the system is telling you that it can’t copy the master.OU (stdout) and master.ER (stderr) files from your run to your results directory.
 You can manually retrieve them from the paths given in the email.

-To resolve the copy error and get the files to be renames to stdout and stderr in your results directory you need to set up an ssh key pair without a passphrase, configure ssh to be able to use them, and make the key pair trusted on salish.
+To resolve the copy error and get the files to be renamed to stdout and stderr in your results directory you need to set up an ssh key pair without a passphrase, configure ssh to be able to use them, and make the key pair trusted on salish.
 The steps to do that are:

-1. Create a passphrase-less ssh key pair:
+1. Create a passphrase-less RSA ssh key pair:

 cd $HOME/.ssh

-ssh-keygen -C"salish-torque" -f $HOME/.ssh/salish_torque_id_rsa
+ssh-keygen -t rsa -C"salish-torque" -f $HOME/.ssh/salish_torque_id_rsa

 Just hit Enter twice when you are prompted to enter and confirm a passphrase: